VIEW THE PHOTO ALBUMS

 Directions to Rock Island.

-It’s even on Google maps!
+See Google map. !
 It’s located behind a sound wall in the northeast corner Highway 100 and Minnetonka Boulevard in St. Louis Park, MN.

 - From Highway 100, go east on Minnetonka Boulevard